Melly Goeslaw: Songwriting

-Goeslaw has noted that her most popular songs are generally those which are written quickly, citing the award-winning "Menghitung Hari" ("Counting the Days"), which was written in four days, as an example.
+Melly Goeslaw has noted that her most popular songs are generally those which are written quickly, citing the award-winning "Menghitung Hari" ("Counting the Days"), which was written in four days, as an example.
 She has noted that she abandons songs which leave her with a writer's block, as even when they are finished they are not well received.
 Her husband does the arrangement, sometimes meaning that songs are put on hold because he is busy.

 The Jakarta Post has described her lyrics as being "deliberately antagonistic", to which Goeslaw has agreed.
-Her songs written while with Potret include themes of materialism, sexual deviation, "misbehaving women", flatulence, and sadomasochism; she has said that she tries to avoid writing about "issues of ethnicity, religion, race and intergroup relations, especially political matters".
+Her songs written while with Potret include themes of materialism, sexual deviation, "misbehaving women", flatulence, and sadomasochism, she has said that she tries to avoid writing about "issues of ethnicity, religion, race and intergroup relations, especially political matters".
 The Jakarta Post also calls her a "deft satirist".
-She does not consider herself a feminist, as her songs are written about real women and not about female empowerment; she has said that her lyrics are not of the "'hear me roar' type".
+She does not consider herself a feminist.
+It has been said that "She wrote not so much about the empowerment of women as about women living in reality".
+She has stated that her lyrics are not of the "'hear me roar' type".

 Fashion

-Goeslaw is known for wearing "eccentric" costumes when performing, leading to her being compared to Icelandic singer Björk, whom she admires.
+Melly Goeslaw is known for wearing "eccentric" costumes when performing, leading to her being compared to Icelandic singer Björk, whom she admires.
 She also dyed her hair in "wild colors" and applied heavy stage make up in the late 1990s, when contemporary Indonesian singers were focusing on "conventional" beauty.
 In 2008, Goeslaw said that her make up and hairstyles used to hide her insecurity when she was first starting.
 She has continued to use them because it is "part of the package", although she now discusses ideas with her creative team.